 I love making fun treats for holidays but I am completely useless when it comes to decorating cakes.
-Icing is supposed to be eaten out of the tubs with your fingers right?
+Isn’t the icing supposed to be eaten out of the tub with your fingers right?
 Maybe that’s just me!
-These were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
-The poor people in the candy aisle must of thought I was nuts.
+These Easter cupcakes were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
+The poor people in the candy aisle must have thought I was nuts.
 If only the could have seen these awesome Easter treats!

-- Cut your wafers in half and cut the corners off.
+- Cut your wafers in half and then cut the corners off.

 - Carefully slide edible Easter grass into the top of the wafer.

 - Bake and cool the cupcakes.

 - Press a carrot in the middle.